dvh312/Yahoo-emoticons-for-Facebook/README.md

 Show Yahoo Emoticons for Facebook and Messenger.

+Version 1.7.5
+- Fix bug show both Facebook and Yahoo emoticon in posts and comments

 Version 1.7.4
 - Fix bug cannot show >:D< 2 times in one line